capr/luapower-work/terra/tr.md

 ## Advance

 How much the current point must advance to position the next glyph.
-Each glyph has an x-advance used for horizontal text flow and an y-advance used for vertical text flow.
+Glyphs have an x-advance used for horizontal text flow and an y-advance used for vertical text flow.

+## Baseline

+The line that forms the base that the text sits on and that other vertical metrics are mesured from, for horizontally flowing text.

+## Ascent

+The general distance above the baseline for letters like "M", "t", etc.

+## Descent

+The general distance below the baseline for letters like "g", "j", etc.

+## Leading

+The distance between successive baselines.
+In tr, leading is variable because text can vary in size, but the spacing between lines can be adjusted with `line_spacing`, `hardline_spacing` and `paragraph_spacing` attributes.

 ## Bidirectional text